 - Effective innovation processes

 As one of the top players in the global automotive industry, Ford has a strong brand image that contributes to product attractiveness and customer loyalty.
-Also, Ford has a global supply chain that supports its operations around the world.
-Another strength is the company’s innovation processes that are now more effective following the launch of the One Ford plan in 2008.
-In this part of the SWOT analysis of Ford, evolving strengths support the company’s growth.
+Also, Ford’s operations involve a global supply chain that supports business competitiveness in the international market.
+The brand and the global supply chain are strengths that help establish the car company’s engagement with its target customers.
+Another strength is the set of innovation processes that continue to evolve to enable the attainment of corporate goals based on Ford’s mission statement and vision statement.
+In this part of the SWOT analysis, evolving strengths support the automotive company’s growth.

-Ford’s weaknesses are based on the company’s limitations compared to competitors.
 This part of the SWOT analysis shows the organizational constraints or inadequacies, which are internal strategic factors that reduce business potential.
+The weaknesses of the car business are based on issues and limitations relative to competitors.
 Ford’s major weaknesses are as follows:

 - Limited global scope of production network